feathr-ai/feathr/docs/quickstart.md

 ## Step 3: Run the sample notebook

-We've provided a self-contained [sample notebook](../feathr_project/feathrcli/data/feathr_user_workspace/nyc_driver_demo.ipynb) to act as the main content of this getting started guide, and use this guide more like an explanation of that demo notebook.
+We've provided a self-contained [sample notebook](../feathr_project/feathrcli/data/feathr_user_workspace/nyc_driver_demo.ipynb) to act as the main content of this getting started guide.
+This documentation should be used more like highlights and further explanations of that demo notebook.

 # Step 4: Update Feathr config

 In the sample notebook, you will see some settings like below.
-You should update those settings based on your environment, for exmaple the spark runtime.
+You should update those settings based on your environment, for exmaple the spark runtime, synapse/databricks endpoint, etc.

 ```yaml
 # DO NOT MOVE OR DELETE THIS FILE